 In 2002, the District began selling its overstocked mulch as a means of recapturing grinding costs.
 In 2008, the District recovered \$73,391.56 from the sale of mulch and compost, covering all costs of the grinding operation.
 A supply is always available at no cost to local residents.
 In 2004, the District began its Friday only loading program (April through October).
 Residents can get a pick-up truck size load of compost or mulch loaded for \$10.00.
 Hours for the program are Friday's only from 2:00pm - 4:30pm.
 In 2008, two days at the end of March were set aside to load compost and mulch for senior citizens and we continue to offer this popular program.
 A new loader was purchased for use in the yard waste site in 2016.
-In 2017, we also sold leaf compost as well as our overstocked mulch to a landscape business through a bidding process.
+In 2017, we also sold leaf only compost in addition to mixed compost as well as our overstocked mulch to a landscape business through a bidding process.
+During the COVID Closure of our Recycling Center and Offices the Yard Waste site remained open but there were limited public loading programs.